alloba/book-of-hours-notes/Book Of Hours/books/The Treatise on Underplaces.md

 The walls of [[World/The Mansus|the Mansus]],' Hersault begins, 'are the size of starlight.'
 Many of his directions are equally unhelpful, but common relationships do emerge.
 ### Study Complete Description

+## From Cultist Simulator
+> A picaresque account of a journey through nightmare, interspersed with what might be partial rites.
+'On the eighteenth Ascent is the bud.
+On the thirty-sixth Ascent, the blossom.'